+Overall, municipalities and their stakeholders can bring together all funding sources and communicate them to its residents without having to wait for new strategies or policies to become available.
 Each community also has a variety of regulatory, financial, and educational strategies that can be utilized to meet each community's specific housing needs, and these tools vary in complexity and feasibility.
-Many of these strategies can be implemented immediately and, when combined with the existing programs in Chapter 9, can be used to deliver needed housing at affordable prices.
 Monitoring these funding sources and other strategies as new programs and ideas emerge can be useful in adapting to changing conditions over time.